Krung Thonburi F.C.: Khǒr Royal Cup Era (2010–2011)

 Krung Thonburi F.C. began its venture in Thai professional football in 2010 by participating in Khǒr Royal Cup.
 Its debut was to end in quarter-final round of the knock-out tournament by the loss to Globlex Securities F.C. who later proceeded to win its championship.

 In 2011, however, the club was brimming with determination to compete again.
 Its effort was rewarded with the promotion to Regional League Division 2 after achieving the runner-up position in 2011 campaign.

 Regional League Division 2 Era (2012–present)

 The club has competed in Regional League Division for 5 consecutive years since its promotion.
 After the modest first year, the club's performance has steadily improved from finishing 12th to 4th in 2015.

 In 2016, the team has become a contending team in the region with strong performance.
 By the end of the season's first leg, they finished at 3rd position trailing the division leader by only 2 points.

 After long span of league, The club finally made a new club history by success a runner up of their zone and get into the 1st championship.

 In round 16 teams of Champion League 2016, Krungthonburi F.C. has draw to competition with Suratthani F.C.
 The team draw 0–0 at home game and away game club lose 2–0.

-Club Hilight Season 2016

-–Krung Thonburi FC first lead up the zone table in club history, in the open season match by beat Thonburi City 5–0.
-After lose the position, club got the leader again in match week 5 and 9.

-–Opara Obioma Kingsley, 28, Nigerian forwarder made 4 goals in a won 5–2 with Samutsakhon FC to be the 1st player who Hat-trick for club at professional level.
-And He is the man who had been Hat-trick to Krung Thonburi while he played for Seeker FC, 2014.

-Club Hilight Season 2017

-–Krung Thonburi FC got the great win on Simork FC at score 6–1.
-Lee Min Kyu, Korean player who a new sign made 4 goals in a game.